perone/stallion/README.md

 ## What's new in release v0.5 (unreleased, under development)

   - Added instructions and exame to use upstart (thanks to Thomas Léveil and Roman Gladkov)
+  - Fixed a bug when the metadata information for classifiers isn't present

 ## What's new in release v0.4